Baal Shem Tov, or Besht — the founder of Chasidism —

 Maimonides (Rabbi Moshe ben Maimun, also known as Rambam) is arguably the premier philosopher and theologian of Jewish history.
 As one of the most influential thinkers, Jewish, Christian or Muslim, of the medieval period, not only in theology but also in medicine and law, the ecological profundity of his work, long overlooked, is only beginning to be understood.
 Maimonides, uniquely in Jewish thought, challenges the primacy of humanity within the order of creation, asserts that there is complete equivalence between human and animal emotions, and believes that creation as a whole is the only dimension of being which has intrinsic value.

-For Maimonides, the uniqueness of human nature is found in the capacity to apprehend the divine.
+For Maimonides, the uniqueness of human nature is not found in dominion or power but only in the capacity to apprehend the divine.
 This is humanity’s perfection, which only a few individuals reach (1:1-2, 23-4).
 Yet even this quality, along with the “hylic intellect” (1:72, 190-1), makes human beings “merely the most noble among the things that are subject to generation,” since the spheres and the heavens far surpass humanity in their capacity to contemplate the divine (3:12, 443 – following the cosmology of the Aristotelians).

 Much in Maimonides is also problematic for contemporary theologians.
 As an Aristotelian, Maimonides had a strongly negative attitude towards the sense of touch (2:56, 371; 3:8, 432-3), which is incompatible with the phenomenological approach to the earth that is often embraced in ecophilosophy and ecopsychology.
 In the same vein, he rejected imagination as inferior (e.g. 1:2, 23-26) and espoused an intellectual elitism that remains controversial.
 Nonetheless, Maimonides’ rejection of anthropocentrism and his espousal of a holistic cosmology are important starting points for any ecotheology based on the interpretation of Biblical traditions.
 As we say in the world of traditional Jewish study, “From Moses [the prophet] to Moses [Maimonides], there is none like Moses.”